Carney plans to trigger an early election in Canada as he shows off skating skills with an NHL team

 Carney hasn't had a phone call yet with Trump since being sworn in.
 He has said that he's ready to meet with Trump, if he shows respect for Canadian sovereignty.

 Carney was the head of the Bank of Canada during the 2008 financial crisis.
-In 2013, he became the first noncitizen of the U.K. to run the Bank of England — helping to manage the impact of Brexit.
+In 2013, he became the first noncitizen of the United Kingdom to run the Bank of England — helping to manage the impact of Brexit.

 A former Goldman Sachs executive with no experience in politics, Carney has said that protecting Canadian workers and their families in the face of unjustified trade actions and growing the economy will be his top priorities.